 Tailor Office Design to Employees’ Needs

 Did you know that an average employee spends about 90,000 hours at work over their lifetime?
 Your staff members spend an alarmingly big portion of their day on work-related activities.
-As an employer, you need to facilitate their jobs by keeping the workplace pleasant and healthy.
+As an employer renting commercial office space, you need to facilitate their jobs by keeping the workplace pleasant and healthy.

 For starters, adapt the office design to your employees’ needs.
 Consider employees’ personalities and working styles.
 Talk to your employees about their interior design preferences.
 For example, while open plans are popular, they often come with huge privacy issues, noise, and distractions.

 Certain office design essentials can significantly impact employee wellbeing and productivity.
 One of them is the quality of air.
 According to statistics, businesses that reduce pollutants and increase air quality can boost employee performance by 11%.

 Here are a few simple steps to improve office air quality:

 - Maintain the right level of humidity.
 When air humidity is between 30 and 50, it prevents mold, dust mites, and similar allergens.